Engish Keema Meat Curry (100 G)

 Portion Control

-Stay hydrated by drinking water before and during your meal.
-This can aid in digestion and help with blood sugar control.
+Ensure you are well-hydrated by drinking water before and during your meal, which can aid in digestion and reduce glucose spikes.

 Find Glucose response for your favourite foods